Does your child “hate” to read? Here are 6 solutions

 1. Reread a Favorite Book

 Did you know that students improve their reading fluency when they read a passage or book three times?
-Repeated readings help with automaticity, not just at that time, but down the road as well.
+Repeated readings help with automaticity, not just at that time but also later on.

 Moreover, comprehension and fluency are boosted when the student reads books slightly below his current reading level.
 If your child tends to gravitate towards easier books, allow him to do so.